 The combat system with gas will be connected to a sensitive detection system and be the first to be fired.
 The gas is spread throughout the area, leaving no residue to damage sensitive equipment or to order a cleanup cost of the equipment.

-The control and supervision system continuously monitors the various segments of DC tracking items such as:
+The control and supervision system continuously monitors the various segments of Data Center tracking items such as:

 • Control of loading and parallelism of the generating sets